-- a directed acyclic graph of time points. - ability to map a plan activity node end to a unique time point and a time point to all associated node ends. - time points as plan entities. - an ordering relation on two time points before(tp1,tp2). - context <tag>s to represent alternative Plan States. - An understanding of the meaning of a Plan State Variable4.
+- time points as plan entities. - an ordering relation on two time points before(tp1,tp2). - context <tag>s to represent alternative Plan States. - An understanding of the meaning of a Plan State Variable6.

 These entities allow for information to be communicated about constraints and options for correcting constraint violations in terms of the shared model.
 All other more specific entities may be unique to a specific Constraint Manager or shared only between pairs of caller and manager.